 This distinction is increasingly consequential as regulators and courts develop more specific requirements for AI decision documentation.
 An organisation that has comprehensive technical logging and no regulatory audit trail has evidence that the system was running, but no evidence that it was governed.
 These are different things, and the absence of the second is becoming a compliance risk in its own right.

 Building an inference audit trail that supports genuine accountability requires working backwards from the reconstruction requirement.
-The first question is not "what do we log?"
-It is "what would a regulator, court, or internal governance review need to see to assess whether this AI decision was appropriate?"
-The answer to that question defines the data architecture of the audit trail.
+The defining question is what a regulator, court, or internal governance review would need to see to assess whether an AI decision was appropriate.
+Answering that, rather than simply enumerating what to log, is what shapes the data architecture of the audit trail.

 For most production AI systems, the reconstruction requirement includes: the model version and training data version at the time of inference; the policy or governance requirements the model was approved to implement; the input context, including any relevant prior context in the case of conversational or agentic systems; the output, with enough context to assess whether it was within the expected distribution; and the downstream action or decision that followed from the output.